zaebee/python-for-beginners/Status/Day_7.md

 ### Hints:

-> **_In case of input data being supplied to the question, it should be assumed to be a console input.Here distance indicates to euclidean distance.Import math module to use sqrt function._**
+> **_Verify the output with running tests: python tasks_test.py.
+Here distance indicates to euclidean distance.
+Import math module to use sqrt function._**